 Current type by fuse element in BS type fuse The flow is given in normal conditions.
 The arc produced in the fuse burner is controlled by porcelain, ceramic, and silver.
 The container of the fuse element is filled with silica sand.
 Fuses of this type are classified into two parts, one being the blade type and the bolted type.

 #2.2.1 Blade and Bolted Types of Fuses:

-The fuse of the knife type fuse is made with the help of plastic.
+The fuse of knife-type fuse is made with the help of plastic.
 This type of fuse can only be interchangeable in an electric circuit without any load.
-In bolted type fuses, the plates of these fuses are set at the base of the fuse.
+In bolted-type fuses, the plates of these fuses are set at the base of the fuse.

 #3.
 Dropout Types of Fuses:

 In this fuse type, the fuse melting forms an element going down from gravity in terms of its minimum support.
 This is useful for those who have a transformer in the outside environment

 This type of fuse is used to close or trip a circuit.
 This fuse has plenty of power and displacement.